How To Clean Suede – Basic Tips On Cleaning Suede Garment Like A Pro

 Once you have removed excess water, rub the garment evenly to remove dirt and facilitate even drying.
 Note that failure to scrub the suede evenly can cause water spots when drying and ruin your garment.
 You need to repeat the process as many times as necessary to get rid all the water.
 Never spot-clean suede garments with water because water can stain them if applied in a single sport.
 Always apply a small amount of water on the whole garment and scrub with a suede brush gently and evenly.

-Dry And Revive Your Suede Garment
+back to menu ↑Dry And Revive Your Suede Garment

 Once you have scrubbed all the dirt from the suede and you have shaken away excess water, the next step is drying and reviving your garment.
 This is the most critical and important step because it determines if the will garment will retain its original shape.
 The process of removing excess water should commence immediately after cleaning using a clean dry microfiber towel.
 The idea is to get rid of excess water using the towel by dabbing and twisting.